❮

 local myNumber = 1

-function increase()
+local function increase()

 myNumber = myNumber + 1 -- this takes whatever myNumber currently is, adds 1 to it, and then stores it again into myNumber